LEXUGE/poincare/src/notes/stats_mech/main.typ

   In other words, _we expect_ if local extremums are isolated then evolving density matrix should be prohibited.
 Thus under _good simple cases_, a commuting $op(rho)$ should be required.
 ]

+#warning[
+  Isolated thermal system is required for @mep to apply.
+The simple reason is non-isolated system implies energy is not conserved.
+However, we must have $[op(H), op(H)] = 0$ and should thus conserve the energy while maximization if we follow the @mep.
+Thus it's self-contradictory.

+  The actual physical reason is non-isolated system implies interaction and our Hamiltonian doesn't model that#footnote[In fact, to model interaction we need the total space of the other system that
+    we are _interacting with_.].
+Thus nonphysical result is expected.

+  One way as we later see is to apply @mep to the compound system comprising both parties of interaction.
+And the compound system is isolated.
+The interaction Hamiltonian can be ignored provided it's weak.
+]

 To use @mep, there are mainly two ways: